bartr/bartr/README.md

 # @bartr

-- I am a Principal Software Engineering Manager at Microsoft based in Austin, TX
+- I am a Principal Software Engineer at Microsoft based in Austin, TX
 - My current focus is Kubernetes and cloud native application development

 ## Startups